How To Heal From Past Trauma And Wounds

 What’s more, God forgives your every sin the very moment you confess it to Him.

-9“If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
-(1 John 1:9)
+“If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
+1 John 1:9 NIV

 Remember that no matter the situation, there can be no growth or redemption without forgiveness.
 Let go of the past so that you can move into the glorious freedom and healing that Christ longs for you to experience!

-How Will You Find Healing After Heartache?
+How Will You Find Healing From Past Trauma And Wounds?

 There is no one right way toward finding healing.
 God might send you one resource or multiple resources to help you heal.
-Here are a few ways you might find healing from past wounds…
+Here are a few ways you might find healing from past trauma and wounds…

 Heal Through Art